koenidv/CDH2017/README.md

 **What can this do?**
 Well, for you probably nothing.
 It just displays a view random sentences and colors.

-**If you still want to test this app on your phone** (although I don't recommend it), [you can download the apk file from Google Drive.](https://drive.google.com/file/d/1o7ASycgFwFLbstIZfzwuMAvqHehma652/view?usp=drivesdk)
+**If you still want to test this app on your phone** (although I don't recommend it), [you can download the apk file here](https://github.com/koenidv/CDH2017/releases/download/ONE/app.apk).